anuraggargLTI/project_3/README.md

 ## Introduction
-The Ferrari Carvana using blockchain is an exclusive online marketplace specifically designed for luxury cars, with a focus on Ferrari models.
+The Ferrari Carvana is an exclusive online marketplace specifically designed for luxury cars, with a focus on Ferrari models.
 It provides a seamless platform for buyers and sellers to connect and facilitate the purchase of luxury cars using cryptocurrency (ETH).
 The platform also incorporates a Machine Learning (ML) model for price prediction, enhancing the user experience and decision-making process.

 ## Features
 - Search and browse a curated selection of luxury cars, specifically Ferrari models.